Sitecore/Sitecore.HabitatHome.Commerce/README.md

 ## Custom Install - before you start

-If you do **not want to use the default settings**, you need to adjust the appropriate values in the following files:
+If you do **not want to use the default settings**, you need to adjust the appropriate values in the `/cake-config.json` file.

-* `/gulp-config.js`
-* `/publishsettings.targets`
-* `src\Project\HabitatHome\website\App_Config\Include\Project\z.HabitatHome.Commerce.WebSite.DevSettings.config`

-Note: If you've already deployed the HabitatHome Content demo, and you wish to run the HabitatHome Commerce demo in a new instance by customizing these sttings, you would need to also customize the settings in the HabitatHome Content demo and deploy it to the new instance **before** deploying HabitatHome Commerce.
+Note: If you've already deployed the HabitatHome Platform demo, and you wish to run the HabitatHome Commerce demo in a new instance by customizing these sttings, you would need to also customize the settings in the HabitatHome Platform demo and deploy it to the new instance **before** deploying HabitatHome Commerce.
-See README.md in Sitecore.HabitatHome.Content for custom settings.
+See README.md in Sitecore.HabitatHome.Platform for custom settings.

 ## Installation
 **All installation instructions assume using PowerShell 5.1 in administrative mode.**